heinlinkhat5-cyber/websites/shizuku/guide/setup.md

 To use `adb` you first need to turn on USB debugging on your device, usually by following these steps:

 1. Open system Settings and go to About.
-2. Click "Build number" quickly for several times, you can see a message similar to "You are a developer".
+2. Click "Build bnumber" quickly for several times, you can see a message similar to "You are a developer".
 3. At this point, you should able to find "Developer Options" in Settings,  enable "USB Debugging".
 4. Connect the device to the computer and type `adb devices` in the terminal.
 5. At this time, the dialog "Allow debugging" will appear on the device, check "Always allow" and confirm.